cisagov/get.gov/posts/2021-06-21-an-intent-to-preload.md

 ![Governments should never be “not secure”](./img/securedotgov.png) Governments should never be “not secure”

+{% image "_img/securedotgov.png" "Governments should never be not secure" %}

 ## HSTS and preloading

 An additional protection, HTTP Strict Transport Security (HSTS), is a simple standard that protects visitors by ensuring that their browsers always enforce an HTTPS connection to a website.
 It also eliminates the ability to click through a certificate error–protecting users from attack.